FernandoViudez/sui-minigames-back/README.md

 ## TODO:

-- parse body when getting gameBoard game info, not use "fields"
+- map body when getting gameBoard game info, not use "fields"
-- catch errors and create custom messages for each one
 - emit errors to a room/client
 - change turns by force